 The Branch has a general insurance license allowing it to write both direct insurance and reinsurance business.
 The Branch underwrites property, casualty and specialty risks in the Asia Pacific region.
-Property reinsurance is the dominant class of business underwritten.
+Property reinsurance has historically been the dominant class of business underwritten.